 - To equip you with knowledge and techniques to confront racism and racial oppression within your congregation and the broader society.

 It is understood that you will have to determine if and how to share and apply the information presented in your respective congregation.

 - examine the history and development of racial classifications and understand why they are socially constructed.

 - identify and explain what racism is (definitions of) and how it manifests itself on a systemic, institutional, and interpersonal level.

 - explore how institutional religion and faith-based institutions may have played a role in creating and/or perpetuating racial inequities, implicitly and explicitly.

 - deconstruct theoretical assumptions, religious teachings and scientific myths of white superiority, historical and contemporary.

 - become familiar with best practice examples of what some congregations are doing across the country to promote racial reconciliation and healing.

 Dr. Michael R. Twyman is the principal/owner of InExcelsis, a private consulting firm that works with institutions seeking to maximize their performance and effectiveness.
 He has assisted numerous organizations with governance, cultural competency, strategic planning, fund development, program management, and evaluation.
 An associate faculty member of the IU Lilly Family School of Philanthropy, Twyman teaches courses on race and social justice.

 This workshop is 9 a.m.-4 p.m.
-(Central time) Wednesday, May 1, 2019 in SW Indiana.
+(Central time) Wednesday, May 1, 2019 at Aldersgate United Methodist Church in Evansville.
 The cost is $30 per person.
 When congregational teams of three or more register together, the cost is discounted to $25 per person.
 This fee includes continental breakfast, lunch and workshop materials.